-The volunteer house and office is located very close to the riverfront, in the Passagem neighborhood of Itacaré (Bairro Passagem).
-The volunteer house is about a 13 minute walk to historic downtown and about a 20 minute walk to the closest ocean beach (Praia da Concha).
-As it is tucked back a little ways from the center of town, this offers many benefits including a bit more serenity, shade and a cool breeze that comes directly off the riverfront.
-While the rest of Itacaré is often sweltering hot in the summertime, Passagem and especially our volunteer house usually stays quite cool in comparison to the rest of town.
+The ETIV volunteer house and office is located very close to the riverfront, in the Passagem neighborhood of Itacaré (Bairro Passagem).
+The volunteer house is about a 13 minute walk to historic downtown and about an 18 minute walk to the closest ocean beach (Praia da Concha).
+As it is tucked back a little ways from the center of town, this offers many benefits including a bit more serenity, shade and a cool breeze that comes off the riverfront.
+While the rest of Itacaré is often sweltering hot in the summertime, Passagem and especially our volunteer house usually stays quite cool in comparison.

 ETIV provides housing to volunteers at our Volunteer House, which is definitely the most social place to live and the option that most volunteers choose.
-However, please note that our ETIV office is also located in the volunteer house, so for those who would prefer a clear separation between work and home life, this may not be the best option.
-The volunteer house is quite large with 7 bedrooms, 2 shared bathrooms, a large kitchen and living room area and 3 balconies with beautiful views of the river, the garden and the neighborhood.
+However, please note that our ETIV office is also located in the volunteer house.
+Therefore, those who would prefer a clear separation between work and home life may prefer one of our other accommodation options.
+The volunteer house is quite large with 6 bedrooms, 2 shared bathrooms, a large kitchen and living room area and 3 balconies with beautiful views of the river, the garden and the neighborhood.

-Please keep in mind that we are on the edge of the Atlantic rainforest and we often encounter bugs including ants and even cockroaches, especially when volunteers start to get messy and leave more food and crumbs around the house.
+Please keep in mind that the volunteer house is on the edge of the Atlantic rainforest and we often encounter bugs including ants and even cockroaches, especially when volunteers start to get messy and leave food and crumbs around the house.
 Finally, here in Bahia we sometimes have power cuts and water shortages, while we often have problems with the internet either cutting out or working too slowly to get work done efficiently.

 Passagem is one of the poorer neighborhoods in Itacaré, making it ideal for meaningful community development work.
 However, volunteers must take sensible precautions, such as not walking alone at night and not displaying valuable merchandise or large sums of money.
 We recommend that volunteers staying longer than one month consider buying a cheap used bicycle, as this makes getting around Itacaré and to all of the beaches fast and easy.